Built In Chicago’s 50 Startups to Watch

 Zerv wants to turn cellphones into keys.
 The company’s hardware and software make digital access readers found on apartment buildings, garage doors, hotel rooms and office buildings unlockable via Bluetooth.
 A member of the hardware incubator mHUB, Zerv creates digital skeleton keys that can integrate directly with their target access points — without requiring upgrades to existing systems.
 Following a $750,000 seed round in January 2019, Zerv is gearing up to produce around 10,000 hardware units and is looking to raise more capital.

-About Built In Chicago’s 50 Startups to Watch in 2020
+About Built In Chicago’s 50 Startups to Watch

 Once each year, Built In Chicago hand-selects startups that have the vision, team, focus and funding to drive innovation within the tech community.
 For our 50 Startups to Watch in 2020 list, we chose local companies founded within the past three years that we believe have positioned themselves for rapid growth and scaling in the year to come.